Skip to content

 How it works

-To display the upload button, you need to place the AjaxUpload snippet call somewhere in a Resource.
-If you want to use it with FormIt, you need to place the snippet call in the FormIt form:
+To display the upload area, you need to place the AjaxUpload snippet call in a form handled by FormIt:

 [[!AjaxUpload?